 Originally founded in 1974, Sunrise Credit Services, Inc. is a debt collection agency.
 It employs over 450 employees and it's part of a larger umbrella company, Sunrise Family of Companies, which includes NetTel USA and Sunrise Capital Management, Inc. Its headquarters are in Farmingdale, New York, and it’s a late-stage debt collector, which means it may purchase the right to collect a debt from the original creditor.

 Sunrise Credit Services collects a variety of debts, including:

 - Student loans

 Steps to remove Sunrise Credit Services from your credit report

 So, how do you go about removing a collection account from your credit report?
 Here are the essential steps to take to ensure that Sunrise Credit Services stops reporting the debt to the major credit bureaus:

 - Negotiate a pay-for-delete agreement

-No one enjoys dealing with debt collectors because they’re often rude and aggressive.
-Debt collectors, such as Sunrise Credit Services, use questionable tactics to get you to pay a debt.
-However, many of these tactics are actually unlawful under the FDCPA.
+No one enjoys dealing with debt collectors, in part because they can be aggressive when trying to get people to pay them.
+In some cases, they may even use illegal tactics, and that's why it's important to know your rights under the Fair Debt Collection Practices Act (FDCPA).
 The FDCPA is federal legislation that protects you from harassment, abuse and deception from debt collectors.
 It prohibits practices including: